api3dao/vitepress-docs/docs/dev/flexsearch.md

 - `/dist/reference/`

-Any files that are not part of the docs but are desired to be retained should go into the `/archive` folder before running `yarn docs:build` which will create the `/dist` folder.
+Any files that are not part of the docs but are desired to be retained should go into the `/archive` folder before running `pnpm docs:build` which will create the `/dist` folder.
 This prevents such files from being indexed.

 ## `<FlexStartTag/>` and `<FlexEndTag/>`